 The above information shall not be construed as an offer to sell, solicitation or persuasion to buy or provision of any of our products outside Hong Kong.
 For further information, please contact your Chubb Life Hong Kong Insurance Consultant or call our Customer Service Center Hotline at (852) 2894 9833.

-“Chubb Life Hong Kong”, “Company”, “we”, or “our” herein refers to Chubb Life Insurance Company Ltd. (Incorporated in Bermuda with Limited Liability).
+“Chubb Life Hong Kong”, “Company”, “we”, or “our” herein refers to Chubb Life Insurance Hong Kong Limited.